Bradley David Ausmus

 A big favorite of former Houston Astros and Detroit Tigers General Manager "Trader Randy" Smith, who dealt for Ausmus three times, he spent two tours with Detroit..
 After several years with the Padres, Ausmus was traded to the Detroit Tigers and spent half of the 1996 season with them.
 Detroit traded him to Houston and he spent 1997-98 with the Houston Astros.
 Houston traded him back to Smith and the Tigers for 1999 and 2000, whereupon Smith publicly stated that he'd never again trade Ausmus.
 However, after the 2000 season, the Tigers revealed that was a lie by trading him back to Houston, where he spent 2001 to 2008.
 Very popular among management and teammates, Ausmus was the team spokesman at the Tiger Stadium final-game closing ceremony in 2000.
 Ausmus was heavily used by his teams.
 Although a catcher, he had 400+ plate appearances each year from 1996 to 2006 and 300+ plate appearances from 1994-2007.
 Not typically a strong hitter, he batted .295 for the Los Angeles Dodgers in 2009 at age 40, albeit in limited playing time.

-After retiring, Ausmus became a Special Assistant to the GM for the San Diego Padres in 2011.
+After retiring, Ausmus became a special assistant to the GM for the San Diego Padres in 2011.
 In 2012, Ausmus was named manager of the Israel national baseball team for the 2013 World Baseball Classic Qualifiers, to be held in Jupiter, FL.
 He said that he would build the team around current and former major leaguers of Jewish background, with players such as Shawn Green, Gabe Kapler and Josh Satin as well as prospects like Cody Decker, Nate Freiman and Joc Pederson.
 The team failed to qualify for the tournament losing in the finals of its qualifier to Spain (which had even fewer authentic Spaniards than Israel had Israelis, 3 to 2).
 After the loss re returned to his role with the Padres.

 - AL All-Star (1999)